 What do you believe about chocolate?
 Is it a “fattening” food?
 Does its sugar content kick off cravings?
 Are either of these beliefs true?

-Thelma Wayler, RD, Green Mountain’s founder, said it almost 40 years ago: Food isn’t fattening.
+Thelma Wayler, RD, Green Mountain’s founder, said it over 40 years ago: Food isn’t fattening.
 It’s how we use the food that determines whether we gain unwanted weight from eating it.